GeekHive/SitecoreIaaSArmTemplates/README.md

    1. Substitute `[LOCATION]` for a valid Azure Resource Group location, e.g. `eastus2`.
 Find the full list here: https://management.azure.com/subscriptions/{subscriptionId}/locations?api-version=2016-06-01 (put in your subscription ID here)
    2. Substitute `[ResourceGroupName]` with the name you would like to call this resource group.
 All resources deployed will exist in the same resource group
 7. Once executed, the script will upload any assets in the DSC folder and begin providing output

+# Troubleshooting Failed Deployments

+If you begin altering parameters or PowerShell scripts, you may run into issues.

+## Errors prior to deployment completion

+The best way to debug errors that end the deployment prematurely is to review the output in the PowerShell window.
+Often the failures are a result of incorrect pathing or a missing file.

+## Errors in the DSC

+Sometimes the deployment completes with a status of success, but PowerShell reports errors during the execution of one or many DSCs.
+To troubleshoot, RDP to the servers that encountered the error.

+Navigate to `C:\Windows\System32\Configuration\ConfigurationStatus` and sort the list by last modified.
+The most recent file will contain the output from the DSC.
+This is the most useful method for solving issues.

+# Manually Running DSCs

+If you are making major modificatiosn to an existing DSC, it is painful to wait for a full deployment to test small changes.
+The best thing to do is to work with an already provisioned server.
+Remote into the server and run the DSC manually.

+1. Copy the DSC powershell script (`WebServerConfig.ps1`) to the VM (any directory)
+2. Open PowerShell as admin
+3. Navigate to the folder with the PowerShell DSC script
+4. Run `. ./WebServerConfig.ps1` (this will add to your path variables temporarily)
+5. Run `WebServerConfig` (exclude the .ps1 portion)
+   1. If there are any parameters in the PowerShell script, pass them in with `WebServerConfig -param1 value1 -param2 value2`
+   2. This step will create a folder in your working directory with a `*.mof` file
+6. Run `Start-DscConfiguration -Verbose -Force -Path "Path to directory that has the *.mof file"`
+   1. Verbose gives you more output
+   2. Force ensures a previous iteration is not stalled
+   3. Path should be a directory, not the actual file

+More information on Start-DscConfiguration: https://docs.microsoft.com/en-us/powershell/module/psdesiredstateconfiguration/start-dscconfiguration?view=powershell-5.1